-Title of AASB 1058 Income of Not-for-Profit Entities Standard 71.02 1000 1100 110 110 110 110 110 110 110 Nature of change AASB 1058 clarifies and simplifies the income recognition requirements that apply to NFP entities, in conjunction with AASB 15 Revenue from Contracts with Customers .
+Title of Standard AASB 1058 Income of Not-for-Profit Entities Nature of change AASB 1058 clarifies and simplifies the income recognition requirements that apply to NFP entities, in conjunction with AASB 15 Revenue from Contracts with Customers .
 These Standards supersede all the income recognition requirements relating to private sector NFP entities, and the majority of income recognition requirements relating to public sector NFP entities, previously in AASB 1004 Contributions .
 Under AASB 1058, the timing of income recognition depends on whether a NFP transaction gives rise to a liability or other performance obligation (a promise to transfer a good or service), or a contribution by owners, related to an asset (such as cash or another asset) received by an entity.
 This standard applies when a NFP entity enters into transactions where the consideration to acquire an asset is significantly less than the fair value of the asset principally to enable the entity to further its objectives.
 In the latter case, the entity will recognise and measure the asset at fair value in accordance with the applicable Australian Accounting Standard (e.g. AASB 116 Property, Plant and Equipment).
 Upon initial recognition of the asset, AASB 1058 requires the entity to consider whether any other financial statement elements (called 'related amounts') should be recognised, such as: a Contributions by owners; b Revenue, or a contract liability arising from a contract with a customer; c A lease liability; d A financial instrument; or e A provision.
 These related amounts will be accounted for in accordance with the applicable Australian Accounting Standard.
 The entity is yet to undertake a detailed assessment of the impact of AASB 1058.
-However, based on the entity's preliminary assessment, the Standard is not expected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted for the year ending 30 June 2020 Application date Mandatory for financial years commencing on or after 1 January 2019.
-At this stage, the entity does not intend to adopt the standard before its effective date.
+However, based on the entity's preliminary assessment, the Standard is not expected to have a material impact on the transactions and balances recognised in the financial statements when it is first adopted.
+Application Mandatory for financial years commencing on or after 1 January 2019.
+At this stage, the entity does not date intend to adopt the standard before its effective date.